MaksyKun/BreachProtocol/README.md

 in Java code in order to have to solve it before the code is executed further.
 This is done using intercepted "BreachEvents", which will be explained again later.
 ## Project is W.I.P
 This project has no mature reliability yet.
-The goal of it is to create an open-source fan-made breach-protocol that can be used in any type of java-applications.
-Since I lack on some knowledge about git itself, there wont be a maven dependency so far.
+The goal of it is to create an open-source breach-protocol that can be used in any type of java-applications.
-However, once everything is working properly, Ill think about doing one.

 Feel free to contribute to work together on a completely fictional & hopefully fun project.